 Las Vegas is home to many unique museums you won’t find anywhere else.
 The Neon Museum is no exception.
 The Vegas landscape is always changing as old places make way for hot, new trends, but the Neon Museum has preserved every old, iconic neon sign that played a part in Vegas’s rich history.

 You can visit this museum during the day, but it’s best at night when the neon lights make an impression.
 You can take a guided tour through the outdoor Boneyard and learn fascinating tidbits about each sign.

 For a unique experience, book the Boneyard for a private photo-shoot to make those graduation or anniversary photos even more memorable.
 Or you can use the North Museum for private events and photoshoots as well.
 It houses even more signs that have been preserved since the 1930s.
 All in all, the Neon Museum is worth a stop.

 Address: 770 Las Vegas Blvd N, Las Vegas

 13. Be Mesmerized by the Bellagio Fountains

 When you’re ready to bring things down a notch after a busy day seeing the sights, then make time to watch the infamous fountain show at the Bellagio Hotel.
 These fountains are considered the most complex water feature that’s ever been conceived, and the effort paid off.

-You’ll be wowed at the choreography, variety, and imagery of these fountains that are perfectly timed to popular songs.
+You’ll be wowed by the choreography, variety, and imagery of these fountains, which are perfectly timed to popular songs.
 The Bellagio fountains consistently make the list of the top things to do in Las Vegas.